michimussato/OpenStudioLandscapes/README.md

 There are a multitude of managers available and I had to make a decision to begin with.
-In general, `studio-landscapes` has the capability to support arbitrary managers, however, as of now, only Deadline is considered integrated.
+In general, `open-studio-landscapes` has the capability to support arbitrary managers, however, as of now, only Deadline is considered integrated.
 The decision to go with Deadline